Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Summary and Conclusions

 \section{Summary and Conclusions}

 The FeCrAs crystals studied here, grown from a Sn flux, show an antiferromagnetic ordering transition like that previously reported for crystals grown from a stoichiometric melt \cite{Wu-2009, Swainson-2010, Wu-2011}.
 However, there are notable differences in the physical properties of the crystals.
 First, the N\'{e}el temperature is found to be 150\,K and to show very little variation from crystal to crystal, including crystals grown under different conditions (cooling rate and flux composition).
 This is about 25\,K higher than in previous reports, which also showed more variation in $T_N$ \cite{Wu-2009, Wu-2011, Plumb-2018, Huddart-2019, Jin-2019}.
 In addition, the Sommerfeld coefficient of flux grown FeCrAs is found to be 18\,mJ/K$^2$/mol, a little more than half of the previously reported value \cite{Wu-2009}.
-Semiquantitative analysis suggests the crystals are Cr-rich, with a composition near Fe$_{0.9}$Cr$_{1.1}$As, which may account for these differences; it is expected that Cr electrons are responsible for magnetism while Fe electrons are itinerant.
+Semiquantitative analysis suggests the crystals are Cr-rich, with a composition near Fe$_{0.9}$Cr$_{1.1}$As, which may be correlated to the differences in observed magnetic ordering temperatures and Sommerfeld coefficients.
+It has been reported that the magnetism arises from Cr electrons, while the Fe electrons are expected to remain itinerant \cite{Swainson-2010, Huddart-2019}.
+Thus, it may be expected that increasing the Cr content relative to Fe should strengthen the magnetism and reduce the density of states contributing to conduction.
 The present work also highlights the care that must be taken when interpreting transport data from crystals grown in this way, due to the possibility of flux inclusions.